aaspeel/simLifSys/README.md

 * Antoine Aspeel, Necmiye Ozay.
 [A Simulation Preorder for Koopman-like Lifted Control Systems](https://arxiv.org/abs/2401.14909).
 Presentation in _The 8th IFAC Conference on Analysis and Design of Hybrid Systems_, 2024.

-**A Gurobi license is needed to run the code.** Free Gurobi licenses are available for academics.
-More information [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+The code uses Julia-1.10 and requires a Mosek license.
+Free Mosek licenses are available for academics.
+More information [here](https://www.mosek.com/).

 In the folder « simLifSys-main », use the Julia REPL to activate the environment by running: